How to Put a Curse on Someone: Real Ritual Methods

 Anthropologists and psychologists have studied why people curse across cultures:

 Catharsis Theory: Curse rituals provide a structured outlet for anger.
 The physical act — striking, burning, destroying — releases tension in a way that mere thought cannot.
 This may explain why how to curse people remains a searched topic worldwide — the ritual itself provides relief.
-A 2019 study in the Journal of Experimental Psychology found that ritualistic behavior reduced self-reported anxiety by 23%.

 Perceived Control: When someone wrongs you, you feel powerless.
 Curse rituals restore agency — the belief that you can do something.
 Research shows perceived control is one of the strongest predictors of mental health after adverse events.